-Any Social Security benefit amount listed for a current, active program or program person will be automatically updated with the COLA mass change update with an effective date of February 1, 2020.
+Any Social Security benefit amount listed for a current, active program or program person will be automatically updated with the COLA mass change update with an effective date of February 1, 2021.
 The process will automatically calculate the new Social Security benefit amount based on the amount that is active in KEES.
-The amount will be increased by the COLA, 1.6% in 2020, and the cents truncated.
-For programs selected for an EDBC run (see Section 8 below), this amount will be used for subsequent benefit calculations.
+The amount will be increased by the COLA, 1.3% in 2021, and the cents truncated.
 The following specifics apply to the SSA income adjustment:

-- a.
+a.
 The new Social Security income amount will be calculated for each active income record in KEES.
-This includes individuals who are an active MEM or FRI on an active Program Block in KEES, and persons listed as a Dependent in the Dependents of LTC/Applicant/Member or Dependents of Spouse block on any LTC Data Detail page where the following are true: - i.
-The Name listed on the LTC Data Details page is an Active MEM on an LTC program block,
+This includes individuals who are an active MEM or FRI on an active Program Block in KEES, and persons listed as a Dependent in the Dependents of LTC/Applicant/Member or Dependents of Spouse block on any LTC Data Detail page where the following are true:

-- ii.
-The LTC Type is HCBS, Institutional Care, or PACE and the record is either highdated or lists an end date (i.e. discharge, termination, or disenrollment date) greater than or equal to February 1, 2020, - iii.
-The End Date of the Dependent is high-dated or a date greater than or equal to February 1, 2020, - iv.
+- The Name listed on the LTC Data Details page is an Active MEM on an LTC program block, - ii.
+The LTC Type is HCBS, Institutional Care, or PACE and the record is either highdated or lists an end date (i.e. discharge, termination, or disenrollment date) greater than or equal to February 1, 2021, - iii.
+The End Date of the Dependent is high-dated or a date greater than or equal to February 1, 2021, - iv.
 The Dependent has a Household Status of In the Home, Temporarily Out of the Home, or No Household status exists, - v.
 The Date of Death of the Dependent is not Verified, in situations where the Dependent has passed away. - b.
-As indicated in section 3.A. above, when processing a case on or after November 19th for the benefit month of January 2020, eligibility staff may enter the updated Social Security income amount in KEES.
+As indicated in section 3.A. above, when processing a case on or after November 19th for the benefit month of January 2021, eligibility staff shall enter the updated Social Security income amount in KEES.

-COLA is designed to update all SSA records which do not have an effective date of January 2020 or greater.
+COLA is designed to update all SSA records which do not have an effective date of January 2021 or greater.
 If a case is identified where an update was made to an incorrectly entered income record, the benefit shall be corrected.